 - The Wheel of Time:

 - This is the Seanchan's hat.
 Protagonists who will make all sorts of other compromises in the fight against the local God of Evil will still balk at allying with them because of their practice of enslaving magic-users in the most dehumanizing way possible.
 Not that they don't have more mundane slaves as well, but they consider keeping magic-users bound with magic leashes a moral imperative.
 This is all especially appalling to the cultures of most of the protagonists because they didn't even have a concept of slavery before the Seanchan showed up.
 Even intelligent characters have trouble wrapping their heads around the idea of owning a person.

 - The Aiel have a custom in which those who are ritualistically captured in battle (a process much more difficult, and therefore considered more honorable, than simply killing them) voluntarily submit to a year and a day of servitude.
-They are not property and their service cannot be bought or sold (although it can apparently be "donated" in some way to Wise Ones, female clan elders), and non-Aiel cannot be captured in this way as they do not follow the Aiel's strict Code Of Honor.
-When a renegade Aiel faction begins capturing non-Aiel and refusing to let them go after their year and a day is up— treating them as slaves, in other words— it is considered a major Moral Event Horizon by the rest of the Aiel.
+They are not property and their service cannot be bought or sold (although it can apparently be "donated" in some way to Wise Ones, female clan elders), and non-Aiel cannot be captured in this way as they do not follow the Aiel's strict Code of Honor.
+When a renegade Aiel faction begins capturing non-Aiel and refusing to let them go after their year and a day is up—treating them as slaves, in other words— it is considered a major Moral Event Horizon by the rest of the Aiel.

 - Star Trek: The Next Generation:

 - In "The Measure of a Man", there is a hearing to determine whether the android Data should legally be considered a person or the property of Starfleet.
 The admiral adjudicating the hearing is on the fence, until Picard suggests that declaring him property would be tantamount to slavery.
 The mere suggestion of this is enough to have her err on the side of caution and judge that even if she is unprepared to declare definitively that he is a person, she is unwilling to declare him property either.